 Can AI handle regulated financial complaints without human oversight?

 AI can handle many regulated financial complaints autonomously when proper guardrails and audit logging are in place.
-However, high-risk cases - such as fraud disputes or large transaction reversals - typically require human review.
+However, high-risk cases like fraud disputes or large transaction reversals typically require human review.
 The key is configuring escalation rules that match your regulatory requirements and risk tolerance.

 What types of fintech complaints can AI resolve automatically?